-As soon as I find out the break down of the part I’m up for, I look through my singing repertoire & choose a song which is relevant to the show I’m auditioning for.
+As soon as I find out the break down of the part I’m up for, I look through my singing repertoire and choose a song which is relevant to the show I’m auditioning for.
 I always try to get a singing lesson before the audition.
 You can never be too prepared!
 Sometimes it’s a dance call first in which case I will turn up to the venue, always early!
 My drama teacher taught me once, always get the train before the train!
 Make sure you warm up!!
 And take deep breaths.
 Always believe in yourself, you’ve got this!

 Are you doing pantomime this year?

 Indeed I am!!
-This year I’m playing the part of the Lead Dwarf in Snow White at The Churchill theatre in Bromley.
+This year I’m playing the part of the Lead Dwarf in Snow White at The Churchill Theatre in Bromley.
 Make sure you come on down and see me shuffle about on my knees!!

 Did you enjoy Tulley’s Shocktober Fest?

 I don’t think I have ever screamed so much in my life.
 And that’s putting it politely!!
 I get so scared at things like this.
 Make sure you go next year and get scared to death!